suborbital/docs/website/docs/quickstart.md

 };
 ```

-Then I'm going to hit build and have our JavaScript source code compiled to a deployable WebAssembly module.
+We're to click "Build" and have our JavaScript source code compiled to a deployable WebAssembly module!

 ## Test